What I am attempting to do with the information on this page is to help people connect the dots between:

 NB: Please watch this short video on pain ‘thought viruses’ and how ‘explaining pain’ works as the vaccine against them:

-I have also discovered an excellent text available fully online via the button link on the left written by a credentialed Canadian Physiotherapist called Dr Barham Jam called:
+I have discovered an excellent text available fully online via the button link on the left written by a credentialed Canadian Physiotherapist called Dr Barham Jam called:

 “The Pain Truth … and Nothing But!